Tshibinda Ilunga

-Tshibinda Ilunga (born 17th century) was a Luba Prince and Emperor of the Lunda and their civilizing hero.
+Tshibinda Ilunga or Chibinda Yirung (c.
+1600) was a Luba and founder of the Lunda Kingdom that covered large parts of modern Democratic Republic of the Congo and Angola.

+Oral history has him as a noble of the Luba people's who in the early 17th century married the daughter of the Lunda King.
+Tshibinda Ilunga introduces the more advanced Luba hunting technologies and ideas of government this allowed the Lunda to expand into a great kingdom.

 Origins

-Ilunga was the son of Ilunga Mbili the warrior, hunter, prophet and Prince who came from East of the Lualaba river and became general of King Kongolo’s army and also helped him establish the Luba Kingdom.
+Ilunga was the son or grandson of Ilunga Mbili the founder of the Luba Kingdom.
+Mbili came from East of the Lualaba river and became general of King Kongolo’s army and also helped him establish the Luba Kingdom.
 Tshibinda Ilunga was his son as well as King Kongolo’s maternal nephew; his older brother was Kalala Ilunga.

 After Ilunga Mbili left the Luba Kingdom and went back to his homeland, he left his two sons to be raised by the prophet Mujibu in the royal court.
 Tshibinda Ilunga’s mother was Bulanda, and her sister Mabela was Kalala Ilunga’s mother; both women were King Kongolo’s sisters and wives to Ilunga Mbili.